Wall Street rises as most financial markets worldwide hold steady

 Hong Kong was an exception, where the Hang Seng jumped 1.5%.
 That came despite a report showing Chinese manufacturing activity slowed in May.

-South Korean markets were closed for a snap presidential election triggered by the ouster of Yoon Suk Yeol, a conservative who now faces an explosive trial on rebellion charges over his short-lived imposition of martial law in December.
+South Korean markets were closed for a snap presidential election that resulted in a victory for opposition leader Lee Jae-myung.
+The election was triggered by the ouster of Yoon Suk Yeol, a conservative who now faces an explosive trial on rebellion charges over his short-lived imposition of martial law in December.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.